 1 2 Insurance Fund Controlled Parking Fund This was established to underwrite a proportion of the Council's insurable risks.
-The surplus from the running of the Controlled Parking operations within the Borough is accumulated in this Fund, this reserve was used to meet expenditure 3 Efficiency Projects on transport and highways related activities.
-This reserve will fund future revenue expenditure and capital investment that will 4 Reserve Corporate Demand provide future revenue savings.
-To meet unbudgeted demands and pressures.
-5 Pressures LPFA Sub Fund This reserve has been set aside to cover a potential pensions liability to the 6 Temporary London Pension Fund Authority (LPFA).
-This reserve has been set up to deal with possible shortfalls arising out of the 7 Accommodation ASC Pressures & Demands introduction of a cap on rental income received for temporary accommodation.
+The surplus from the running of the Controlled Parking operations within the Borough is accumulated in this Fund, this reserve was used to meet expenditure on transport and highways related activities.
+3 Efficiency Projects Reserve This reserve will fund future revenue expenditure and capital investment that will provide future revenue savings.
+4 Corporate Demand Pressures To meet unbudgeted demands and pressures.
+5 LPFA Sub Fund This reserve has been set aside to cover a potential pensions liability to the London Pension Fund Authority (LPFA).
+6 Temporary This reserve has been set up to deal with possible shortfalls arising out of the 7 Accommodation ASC Pressures & Demands introduction of a cap on rental income received for temporary accommodation.
 This reserve is to address non-recurring new financial pressures within Adult Social Care.
 8 Capital Reserves This is a revenue-backed reserve to support capital expenditure and to provide bridging finance pending receipts of grants, etc. 9 Supporting People Programme This reserve has been set up to enable the Supporting People programme to be managed over a rolling 3-year cycle in line with the contracts let with service suppliers.
 10 MTFS Delivery Risk This reserve is to mitigate the risks associated with the implementation of new MTFS projects.
-11 TFM Reserve This reserve was used to fund additional costs on the previous TFM contract including changes in the apportionment of costs across the three boroughs and elective variable works, removals costs and ad hoc security costs that were not 12 3SIF Grant Reserve included in the fixed contract price.
-This reserve is to support the Third Sector Investment Fund medium term allocation plan.
+11 TFM Reserve This reserve was used to fund additional costs on the previous TFM contract including changes in the apportionment of costs across the three boroughs and elective variable works, removals costs and ad hoc security costs that were not included in the fixed contract price.
+12 3SIF Grant Reserve This reserve is to support the Third Sector Investment Fund medium term allocation plan.
 13 Troubled Families This reserve has been created to carry forward funding that has already been earnt, but not spent, into Year 3 of the project in order to fund the costs associated with running the programme.
 14 C19 Collection Fund Smoothing Reserve This is a COVID 19 reserve to smooth the impact of statutory timing differences between funding and impact business rates deficits.
 15 Partners in Practice This is a reserve for Children's Services social care practice improvement as part of DFE innovation programme.
 16 Civic Campus (previously King Street West) This is held to fund the costs of implementing the Civic Campus redevelopment.
 17 Managed Services This reserve is used to fund the cost of supporting the Managed Services project and for the implementation of the new Hampshire IBC system.
 18 Corporate People Reserve This is the consolidation of various Human Resource related reserves.
 19 Corporate Technology & IT This reserve is used to finance IT projects.
 20 Corporate Financial Resilience Reserve This reserve is to cover the costs of providing financial resilience across the Council.
-21 Corporate Property Reserve DSG Reserve This is to be used to cover the one-off costs related to LBHF property management.
+21 Corporate Property Reserve This is to be used to cover the one-off costs related to LBHF property management.
 22 DSG Reserve 22a.
 DSG Reserve - Deficit Set-Aside This reserve offsets the DSG Unusable Reserve - Deficit to ensure that the expenditure incurred to date can be fully funded in light of continuing pressures and in the event that the deficit recovery plan is unable to recover the current cumulative position.
-Overall the DSG reserve (deficit and deficit set-aside) is nil as the cumulative deficit is matched by the reserve set aside.
-22b.
-DSG Deficit Reserve Parliament has approved the Local Authorities (Capital Finance and Accounting) (England) (Amendment) Regulations 2020 in November 2020 which amends the 2003 Regulations by establishing new accounting practices in relation to the treatment of local authorities' schools budget deficits which must now be recorded in a separate account established solely for the purpose of recording deficits relating to school's budget and account for the cumulative Dedicated Schools Grant deficit in unusable reserves.
-As the statutory requirement is time limited, it continues to set aside reserves to match the High Needs Block deficit until such time as the cumulative deficit is eliminated.
-22c.
-DSG (Schools & Early years Block) Reserve This reserve records the cumulative balance on the Schools and Early years block.
-Grant deficit to unusable reserves.